cocos2d-x/cocos-utils/README.md

 cocos-utils
 ===========

-Cocos utilities for Cocos2d-html5 NPM supporting.

-A tool to help developers coding cocos2d-html5 easily.
+`cocos-utils` is a tool to support NPM branch of Cocos2d-html5 only, aims to help developers using cocos2d-html5 easily.

 ## Installing